 As described above, the subject site provides some habitat resources for native fauna species, including threatened fauna.
 More mobile native fauna such as adult birds, microbats, terrestrial and arboreal mammals are highly unlikely to be affected by the proposed activities.
-Construction of temporary infrastructure for events may result in the injury or mortality of small terrestrial fauna that may be sheltering in vegetation within the subject site, such as the Cumberland Land Snail or the opportunistic frogs and reptiles described above.
+Construction of the proposed third entrance or of temporary infrastructure for events may result in the injury or mortality of small terrestrial fauna that may be sheltering in vegetation within the subject site, such as the Cumberland Land Snail or the opportunistic frogs and reptiles described above.
 The frog and reptile species that are known or likely to occur in the subject site are widespread and abundant and so the potential injury or mortality of individuals within the subject is highly unlikely to affect an ecologically significant proportion of any local populations.

 The Cumberland Land Snail is small, sedentary and closely affiliated with native vegetation communities within the subject site and so specific mitigation measures will be required to reduce the risk of injury or mortality of this endangered species.
 Fenceing of native vegetation is likely to reduce the risk of harm to acceptable levels (see Section 6.2).
 Even allowing for the possibility that these mitigation measures may not be effective, the proposal would be highly unlikely to result in harm to an ecologically significant proportion of the local population of the species.
-The proposal would risk harm to a small number of snails (if any) that may be resident in exotic grassland or fragmented woodland out of around 112 hectares of better quality woodland habitat in the Fernhill Estate and over 2000 hectares in the locality (Tozer, 2010).
+The habitat for the Cumberland Land Snail that would be removed for construction of the proposed third entrance is approximately 0.002 % of the total estimated area of equivalent vegetationin the locality (approx. 1,480 hectares, based on Tozer (2010) vegetation mapping).
+The proposed events would potentially risk harm to a small number of snails (if any) that may be resident in exotic grassland or fragmented woodland out of around 112 hectares of better quality woodland habitat in the Fernhill Estate and over 1,480 hectares in the locality (Tozer, 2010).